What train ticket do I need?

 Flexi Season Ticket

 The new national Flexi Season Ticket on Smartcard gives you 8 passes to use over 28 days between 2 destinations – so you can make 8 anytime/peak return journeys, any days you choose.
-You can now buy your Flexi Season Tickets online or at any of our ticket offices, ready to load onto your Key Smartcard, and start travelling from 28 June.
+Buy your Flexi Season Tickets online or at any of our ticket offices, load it onto your Key Smartcard, and travel when it suits you.
 Find out more.

 If you’re looking for the best ticket for train and Tube travel, a Travelcard could be the answer.
 You can use the Travelcard to travel in London Zones 1-6 on trains, buses, the tube, trams and most DLR trains.